sjiaire/cr-site-natacha/content/sales_houses/leafy-kimironko.md

 **4-Bedroom House for Sale - Kimironko**

-Buy this pleasant 4-bedroom house on 2,321 sqm located in a mixed-use area of Kimironko nearby Kwa Mushimire.
+Buy this pleasant 4-bedroom house on a 2,321 sqm plot located in a mixed-use area of Kimironko nearby Kwa Mushimire.
 Kimironko is a lively neighborhood with easy access to the central market and public transportation.

 This spacious residence is neat and welcoming.
 It has a bright lounge, a wide kitchen with a storage room, 4 elegant bedrooms including an en suite, a bathroom and a toilet.
-In addition, the house has access to 2 roads, water and electricity.

 Outdoor, there is a terrace with a nice view, a vast garden, a large parking space and staff quarters.